Get Help Now (855) 722-6926

 Instagram is a powerhouse app with over 500 million active daily users.1 That’s a lot of people interacting with one another, and unfortunately, it is difficult to manage millions of these interactions without damaging content falling through the cracks.
-The platform is now banning hashtags for drug-related content in an attempt to prevent prevalence of drug use and even sales through its platform.
-At Banyan Treatment Centers, we support these efforts of removing drug-related content from social media.
+The platform is now banning hashtags for drug-related content in an attempt to prevent the prevalence of drug use and even sales through its platform.2 At Banyan Treatment Centers, we support these efforts to remove the commonality of social media drugs and related content.
 It is a step in the right direction, though further addiction treatment is needed to help people fully find sobriety.

 Social media has found its way into many aspects of our lives, and sadly, Instagram’s influence is growing.
-Many people even buy and sell items through Instagram – including drugs.
-The platform’s removal of drug-related hashtags stops the sale of these drugs through its platform , helping to prevent the worsening of addiction.
-Hashtags such as #fentanyl, #opiates, and #ketamine no longer produce posts, helping to keep users from finding drugs through the platform.
+Many people even buy and sell items through Instagram – including illicit drugs.
+Throughout the years, pictures of drugs could be shared among countless users on a daily basis.
+Dedicated users could even learn how to find a drug dealer simply by clicking through the associated hashtags.

 In addition to banning these tags, Instagram is also making it easier for users to flag inappropriate content, such as content related to drugs or sales.
 This will hopefully lessen the link between social media and addiction, making the platform a safer, more sober space.
 Social media and addiction are far too connected, and as Instagram has been increasing its censorship of content, the connection is weakening.
 Still, the prevalence of social media drugs and related posts highlights a very real phenomenon that the app’s primary users are at risk for.